EUDAT-Training/B2SHARE-Training/api/05_Create_new_record.md

 ![B2SHARE deposit workflow](img/B2SHARE-deposit-workflow.png "B2SHARE deposit workflow")

 The red boxes indicate an object state, where in this workflow only drafts and records exist.
-Metadata (yellow) has to be manually added in the commit request.
+Files and metadata can be added multiple times.
 Persistent identifiers (PIDs) and checksum are automatically added by B2SHARE (green boxes).

 ### Create a new draft record
 After loading your token a post request will create a new draft record.
 Only some basic metadata is needed, like the title and community, which is sent along with the request as the data argument together with a header defining the content type.
 All metadata can be changed later during the deposit workflow.